 Benzene (C_6H_6) and toluene (C_7H_8) are toxic to humans and the environment.
-They 22 are also important precursors of ground-level ozone and secondary organic aerosols 23 and contribute substantially to severe air pollution in urban areas in China.
-24 Discrepancies exist between different bottom-up inventories for benzene and toluene 25 emissions in the Pearl River Delta (PRD) and Hong Kong (HK), which are emission 26 hot spots in China.
-This study provides top-down estimates of benzene and toluene 27 emissions in the PRD and HK using atmospheric measurement data from a rural site 28 29 in the area, Heshan, an atmospheric transport model, and an inverse modeling method.
-The model simulations captured the measured mixing ratios during most pollution 30 episodes.
-For the PRD and HK, the benzene emissions estimated in this study for 31 2010 were 44 (12-75) Gg yr-1 and 5 (2-7) Gg yr-1 for the PRD and HK, respectively, 32 and the toluene emissions were 131 (44-218) Gg yr-1 and 6 (2-9) Gg yr-1, 33 respectively.
-Temporal and spatial differences between the inversion estimate and four 34 different bottom-up emission estimates are discussed, and it is proposed that more 35 observations at different sites are urgently needed to better constrain benzene and 36 toluene (and other air pollutant) emissions in the PRD and HK in the future.
+They are also important precursors of ground-level ozone and secondary organic aerosols and contribute substantially to severe air pollution in urban areas in China.
+Discrepan-

+- 5 cies exist between different bottom-up inventories for benzene and toluene emissions in Pearl River Delta (PRD) and Hong Kong (HK), which are emission hot spots in China.
+This study provides top-down estimates of benzene and toluene emissions in PRD and HK using atmospheric measurement data from a rural site in the area, Heshan, an atmospheric transport model and an inverse modeling method.
+The model simulations - 10 captured the measured mixing ratios during most pollution episodes.
+For PRD and HK, the benzene emissions estimated in this study for 2010 were 44 (12-75) Gg yr-1 and 5 (2-7) Gg yr-1 for PRD and HK, respectively, and the toluene emissions were 131 (44-218) Gg yr-1 and 6 (2-9) Gg yr-1, respectively.
+Temporal and spatial differences between the inversion estimate and four different bottom-up emission estimates are - 15 discussed, and it is proposed that more observations at different sites are urgently needed to better constrain benzene and toluene (and other air pollutants) emissions in PRD and HK in the future.